mushon/nibal/en.md

 {.meta}
 [](svg/#intro-pre.svg/0.41,-0.23,0.5/+vimeo-1138452992)
 [](map/#31.43482,34.38239,9.64,-10.4,42.0/~labels_he,+villages,+cities)
-Five days later, Ahmad was issued a work permit and started a job as a construction laborer in Israel .
+Five days later, Ahmad was issued a work permit and started a job as a construction laborer in Israel.

 {.subheader}